gruppjo/sae-webdev/lesson2&3.md

 - create an object that has this function as a property
 - implement this functionality:
   - acquire a sentence by the user
-  - analyse it on a button press
+  - analyze it on a button press
   - show the results on the page

 ---